Saya-de/dbd-unlock-all/README.md

 This is a guide and file collection for unlocking everyone and everything in Dead by Daylight using the Programm "Fiddler" and the [Simple Injector](https://www.mpgh.net/forum/showthread.php?t=1510097) from MPGH made by the User FluxDot!
 If you want your game to look like on the [Proof Images](#proof-images-market-and-fullprofile-together), just follow everything from top to bottom!
+If i forgot something or if something doesnt work please create an issue.

 # DISCLAIMER
 The files and instructions presented are for educational purposes only!!
 I assume no liability for your use of these.
 Likewise, I assume no liability for any resulting bans or other problems!
 Always compare the current GameVersion and the current version of the files before injecting/using them!